-We’d like to see about 250 words on your topic as a PDF or Word document, including what particular speculative fiction works and areas of Orthodox Christian experience it pertains to.
+We’d like to see about 250 words on your topic as a PDF or Word document, including what particular speculative fiction works and areas of Christian experience it pertains to.
 Attach it to an email and send it off to us at submissions.DoxaconSeattle@gmail.com.

 Individuals interested in team-presenting should submit a single, joint proposal.
 All presentations and panels should include a list of known or anticipated multimedia elements and required equipment.
 Please make sure that your overview document does NOT include your name(s).

 Please include a brief biography of all panel participants with each submission as a separate document.

-Submissions must be received four months before the conference date.
+Submissions must be received by the end of 2019.
 All submissions will be reviewed by a submissions board representing both clergy and laity perspectives, and finalists will be contacted for confirmation/acceptance.

 Doxacon Seattle welcomes presenters from all backgrounds.
 You must be able to travel to Seattle for the conference and willing to present during the conference.
-Doxacon is produced by Orthodox Christian geeks for Christian geeks, and we welcome anyone with an interest in Christian theology and traditions and geek popular culture to join us and to submit a presentation proposal.
+Doxacon is produced BY Christian geeks FOR Christian geeks, and we welcome anyone with an interest in Christian theology and traditions and geek popular culture to join us and to submit a presentation proposal.

 Doxacon Seattle is seeking submissions for presentations and panel-led discussions exploring the intersection of Christian faith and science fiction/fantasy media.
 We welcome submissions on a spectrum from academic analysis to more casual perspectives on faith and fandom, however we are especially looking for topics related to our theme.
 2021’s theme is “Prophesy and Predictions”.